levsero/test_embed/doc/chat.md

 `zE('webWidget:get', 'chat:departments:department', department<int|string>);`

-Returns an object containing information about the specified department, including its ID, name and status.
+Returns an object containing information about the specified department, including its id, name and status.
 Otherwise returns `undefined` if the department is not found or not enabled.

 ##### Parameters